Dev228-afk/mini-3/docs/IMPLEMENTATION_GUIDE.md

 ./build/mini2_server --config config/network_setup.json --node A
 ```

-**Success Criteria:**
+**What we watched for:**

-- Process starts and identifies itself correctly
+- Process starts and prints the right node id
-- No hardcoded values in the code
+- No obvious hardcoded host/port values
-- Configuration errors are caught and reported
+- Misconfigured files print a clear error and exit

 ### Step 1.2: Implement Basic gRPC Services